8n8/trumat/README.md

 # Install

+I think it won't work on Windows at the moment because I think listing directories in C is different in Windows.
+Ubuntu Linux definitely works and probably MacOS will work.

 You need a C compiler, such as gcc, clang or zig.
-Then clone this repository and run, for example: `gcc main.c -o trumat`.
+Then clone this repository and run, for example: `gcc main.c -o trumat` in the repository root.
 Then copy the `trumat` binary to somewhere on your path.

 # Usage